microsoft/multimodal-ai/README.md

    - Used by AI Search for integrated vectorization of images
 - Document Intelligence
    - To extract text from documents
-- Azure AI Vision
+- Azure AI Vision (Computer Vision)
    - For generating embeddings of images
 - Azure Functions
-   - For AI Search custom skills
+   - For hosting AI Search custom skills
 - Azure App Service
    - For the web application
 - Azure Log Analytics Workspace
 - Azure Application Insights
 - Storage Account
    - To provide the documents to be indexed
+   - To host the knowledgestore storing the created/extracted images

 ## References